IITM-SE-T19/soft-engg-project-jan-2024-se-jan-19/README.md

 The application backend consists of the server side application, the database and the API interfaces.
 The backend is hosted using Flask on port 5000.

 Start your first terminal
-- Create environement (We recommend using python 3.9)
+- Create environment (We recommend using python 3.9)
 ```
 cd ./backend
 python3 -m venv env